aplsimple/doctest/README.md

 This thing might be helpful, namely: the doctest's usage isn't restricted with a code.
 A data file allowing #- or multi-line comments, might include the doctest strings for testing its contents, e.g. through something like:

     #% exec tclsh module.tcl this_datafile.txt

+If a doctest body is large, it can be moved to a separate file to be sourced with a comment:

+    #% source testedfile.test

+where *source* may be of any case (Source, SOURCE etc.), *testedfile.test* contains the doctest body.
+Thus we don't clutter the code with the doctest body.
+See e.g. *obbit.tcl* and *tests/obbit_1.test* in [pave](https://github.com/aplsimple/pave).

 # Usage